 How Do I Apply?

 Prior to project development, the sponsor must consult with a Forest Service specialist to ensure the project meets the basic criteria.
-Please see Technical Specialist Pre-Application Form for contact information and guidance.
-Written proposals are accepted each September.
+Written proposals are accepted from April 2 - June 29, 2018.
 See Fund Application Documents for required applications and other information.

 What is Stewardship Contracting?